Request for opportunities

 As we recruit our next cohort of Programme Directors, we wanted to share a glimpse of the ideas and provocations you might find percolating in the ARIA offices on any given day.

-If any of these pique your interest, we’d be delighted to hear from you but you don’t need to align your application with any of these areas; they’re simply intended to spark your creative ambition and give you a sense of the scale and breadth of ideas we’re open to.
+If any of these pique your interest, we’d be delighted to hear from you.
+However, you don’t need to align your application with any of these areas; they’re simply intended to spark your creative ambition and give you a sense of the scale and breadth of ideas we’re open to.
 Ultimately, our priority is that incoming PDs are empowered to pursue the opportunity they’re most passionate about.

 Find out more about the Programme Director role, discover our existing opportunity spaces and submit your application here.